rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - *Kentucky Route Zero* Epilogue

+> If a paper plane could whisk my dreams away from here...
+>
+> Where I could wake up and find myself in a foreign land...
+>
+> To start a new life as a stranger to all...
+>
+> Oh how wonderful that'd be.

+- *Detention*

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.